 Real estate is more expensive in Zichron Yaakov than most northern cities but is reasonable compared to large cities such as Jerusalem and Tel Aviv.
-Prices range from under $400,000 for a 2-bedroom apartment to around $500,000 for a townhouse, to $800,000 and up for private homes.
 Unlike many Israeli communities, the houses are not cookie-cutter - or “tract” - homes built from the same mold, rather each private home has its own unique character.

 It’s easy to understand why many people looking for something different fall in love with this delightful town.